 Tobacco smoking is a leading cause of disease and premature death in NSW.
-It contributes to 36% of respiratory diseases, 22% of cancers, 12% of cardiovascular diseases and 3.5% of endocrine disorders.
+In Australia, tobacco use contributed to 41% of respiratory diseases, 22% of cancers, 12% of cardiovascular diseases, and 3.7% of endocrine disorders.

 The impact of others’ smoking includes harmful effects to unborn babies and from exposure to second hand smoke.

-See the Tobacco Snapshot under Reports and Strategies below for more information.
+See Tobacco and smoking control in NSW for more information.